 One of the newest additions to the Portland vegan restaurant scene, smack-dab in the middle of Buckman neighborhood, Mama Đút focuses on plant-based Vietnamese fare, from bánh mì to bao to occasional specials like bò tái chanh chay (lime-cured vegan beef carpaccio) and ube buns with vegan pork floss.

 It all started by happenstance, when Thuy Pham, a Vietnamese American stylist who had to pause working due to pandemic-related shutdowns, started live-streaming cooking videos to Instagram.
 One particular video of her and her daughter trying out a vegan pork belly recipe resulted in countless requests from viewers who wanted to taste the concoction themselves.

 “Within a week, I had so many orders to fulfill that I had to move into a commissary kitchen and start production on a larger scale,” she says.
 High demand for her flavors led to a series of pop-ups, and by November 2020, Pham opened her first brick-and-mortar.
 She hasn’t looked back since.

-Just a 10-minute walk away from Mama Đút, another pandemic-era pop-up turned brick-and-mortar is serving up Sri Lankan favorites such as string hoppers (rice noodle patties) and parippu vade (lentil fritters).
-Not only that, but Mirisata is also entirely worker-owned—the restaurant’s part-time, non-owner employees even formed a union earlier this year.
+Just a 10-minute walk away from Mama Đút, another pandemic-era pop-up turned brick-and-mortar is serving up Sri Lankan favorites, such as string hoppers (rice noodle patties) and parippu vade (lentil fritters).
+Not only that, but Mirisata is also entirely worker-owned—the restaurant’s part-time, non-owner employees even formed a union in 2022.

 After all, jackfruit is Sri Lanka’s national fruit.